 But isn't our money supposed to be spent?

 Money is supposed to be spent.
 But in the context of our time and life, the material things that we buy using our precious time can essentially be used elsewhere.

 One of my favorite movies is the 2011 Movie "In Time," starring Justin Timberlake and Amanda Seyfried.

-In that movie, the currency they used is time.
+In that movie, the currency they used was time.
 There is no physical currency like our paper money.
-When you work, you work only for time, and when you spend, you pay with your time.
+When you work, you work only for time; when you spend, you pay with your time.

 The time you "earned" can be used to buy food, pay for the bus, and other necessities.
 If you lose your time, then you lose your life.

-I know it is a bit extreme, but if we change our perspective with our resources and our spending habit from a “money-based” into a “time-based” perspective, I believe that we will absolutely change the way we consume.
+I know it is a bit extreme, but if we change our perspective on our resources and spending habits from a "money-based" into a "time-based" perspective, I believe we will absolutely change how we consume.

 If we shift from "buying things we don't need, with the money we don't have, to impress people we don't even like" to more conscious spending, then maybe we will be less financially stressed and a step closer to obtaining financial freedom.